 The outdoor unit of your HVAC system

-is known as the condenser.
-Condenser coils are tubes that run through the condenser, and they are filled with refrigerant.
+is the condenser.
+Condenser coils are tubes that run through the condenser, and they contain refrigerant.
 The coils collect heat from the inside of your home and release it into the outside air.
-These heat-dissipating coils can get very dirty, and when this happens, the coils will not release all the heat they have collected because of the grime that is caked onto the coils.
-Thus, to achieve your desired temperature, the HVAC system will have to work extra hard, which can cause your HVAC unit to overheat.
+These heat-dissipating coils can get very dirty.
+When this happens, the coils will not release all the heat they have collected.
+This is because of the grime caked onto the coils.
+Thus, to achieve your desired temperature, the HVAC system will have to work extra hard.
+This can cause your HVAC unit to overheat.

 Your Unit is Old

 The average lifespan of an HVAC system is between 15 to 20 years.
 Although an installed HVAC will last long, it won't last forever.
 Also, older HVAC systems' models don't have the same features and upgrades as the newer ones.
 Thus, it is crucial to know the model and age of your HVAC unit.
 As it reaches the end of its life span, its components may wear out, causing it to overheat.
 So, consider replacing your HVAC unit if it has been operating for over a decade.

 If your air conditioner doesn't have enough refrigerant, it cannot cool down your home .
 This is because it needs enough refrigerant to transfer the heat from your home.
 So your AC

 will need to work harder to keep your home cool.
 That can make several components to overheat.